drpreag/cloudflare-ddns/readme.md

 - python3
 - Cloudflare account with api key created
 - dns zone on Cloudflare (like example.com)
-- config.txt file set like this:
+- config.txt section like this:
 ```
 [cloudflare]
 dns-zone=example.com